 I would say, "I can't do it," and my father would then tell me I could do it, and he would make me do it, but even if I accomplished whatever task it was that he required me to do, I never really believed my Dad, and I never internalized his "you can do anything" admonition.
 At least, not until I had the experience I describe below.

 Here is the story, which is absolutely true.
 This is a story about my Dad that really has me at the center, and I think it's my favorite story, since the events I am going to describe fundamentally and dramatically changed my life, as I finally accepted the truth of what my father had been trying for years to get me to see.
-Ironically, I learned that I could do anything by proving just the opposite, by proving my inability to what my father was asking me to do.
+Ironically, I learned that I could do anything by proving just the opposite, by proving my inability to do what my father was asking me to do.

 My Dad loved to carry out various home improvement projects, particularly if they involved electricity, but we did a lot of plumbing projects, too.
 I was generally called into service as a helper.
-One day, My Dad asked me to help him do some electrical wiring under our house at 740 Center Drive, in Palo Alto, a very nice ranch-style home that has now been torn down and replaced by three different new monster houses.
+One day, my Dad asked me to help him do some electrical wiring under our house at 740 Center Drive, in Palo Alto, a very nice ranch-style home that has now been torn down and replaced by three different new monster houses.

 To do this wiring job, we needed to go under the house, and there was a little hatch in the floor in a closet off the main hallway.
 That is where we went down into the crawl space.
 I think my Dad, then forty-five or forty-six years old, must certainly have had difficulties crawling over to where he was going to be doing the new wiring; that crawl was easier for me, and my job was to be there to help carry the tools, and to shine a flashlight on the wires, so my Dad could see what he was doing.
 My Dad was lying on his back, wedged into that tight crawl space, dirt underneath him and cobwebbed floor joists above; I was there, ready to help and assist.
 After a few minutes, my father suddenly realized that he had forgotten to bring the diagonal cutters, the wire cutters, that were an absolutely essential tool needed to complete the job.